arkku/mouseps2serial/README.md

 PC serial ports use RS-232, which nominally have 12 V levels.
 This means that you **must not** connect the DTR or RXD directly to the microcontroller, or you will fry the pins!
-However, most PC serial ports will accept _input_ at 5 V levels, so you may connect the TXD pin.
+However, most PC serial ports will accept _input_ at 5 V levels, so you may be able to connect the TXD pin through as simple inverting buffer (such as a NOT gate).
 The other two pins are actually optional, although mouse auto-detection/recognition will not work without DTR (this only matters for the Microsoft protocol).
 For full serial port support, you can use a logic level to RS-232 converter, such as a MAX232 chip.